Virtual-Domain-driven-design/domain-driven-design-heuristics/index.md

 >
 > -Rebecca Wirfs-Brock

-Domain-Driven Design Heurstics is a community driven site to document and discuss about Design Heuristics.
+Domain-Driven Design Heuristics is a community driven site to document and discuss about Design Heuristics.
 For now we divide into two different heuristics:

 * [Cognitive Heuristics](/cognitive-heuristics): heuristics to guide our use of other heuristics.
 * [Design Heuristics](/design-heuristics): heuristics to solve a particular problem at hand.

+If you want to submit your own heuristics go to [Submit Heuristics](/submit-heuristics) for explanations.

+If you have any questions please feel free to contact: kenny@baasie.com

 # Video's
 {% include video.html id="TP3xTZi_Qn8" title="Distilling Your Design Heuristics: A Report and a Challenge - Rebecca Wirfs-Brock - DDD Europe 2018" %}